Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Simulation study

-We illustrate the performance of the selection of the number of factors $r$ and the lag order $p$, suggested in Section \ref{sse:estimation-rp}.
-The exact same model parameters as in Section \ref{ssse:estimation_main} are used in the context of finding the number of factor series.
+We investigate the performance of the selection methods of the number of factors $r$, suggested in Section \ref{sse:estimation-r}.
+The same model parameters as in Section \ref{ssse:estimation_main} with $d=30,50$, and 100 are used with fixed $p=1$.
 We denote the scree plot method of finding the ``knee'' described in \eqref{e:estim_ED} by ED.
-The IC methods as combinations of \eqref{e:information_criteria} with the three different penalty functions \eqref{e:IC_r1}--\eqref{e:IC_r3} are denoted by IC1--IC3, respectively.
+The IC methods as combinations of \eqref{e:information_criteria} with the three different penalty functions \eqref{e:penalties_rank} are denoted by IC1--IC3, respectively.
 For the BCV-based approach, we employ two different estimation procedures.
-Our principle component-based estimation in Section \ref{sse:estimation-known} is denoted by BCV(PC).
-On the other hand, BCV(FAC) refers to MINRES estimation by \cite{harman:1966}, which is briefly described in Section \ref{sse:estimation-rp}.
-For each combination of model parameters, 100 replications are performed.
+Our principal component-based estimation in Section \ref{sse:estimation-known} is denoted by PC.
+On the other hand, Fac refers to MINRES estimation by \cite{harman1966factor}, which is briefly described in Section \ref{sse:estimation-r}.
+For each simulation setting, 100 replications are performed.